 Clean it out and then decorate as you please.
 You can turn it into mug for drinking, a vase, or receptacle for trinkets, etc.

-Instead of using standard framed rectangular cork pinboards in your study (or anywhere), buy round cork trivets from the supermarket.
+Instead of using standard framed rectangular cork pinboards in your study (or anywhere), buy round cork trivets.
 They’re inexpensive and you can stick them on the wall with double-sided tape anywhere you please!